 Fresta® F – rely on sow and piglet performance right from the start

-- Improves feed intake and nutrient utilization, thus contributing to enhanced piglet uniformity and milk quality in sows
+- Stimulate feed intake and nutrient utilization, thus contributing to enhanced piglet uniformity and milk quality in sows

-- Supports growth performance in piglets and reduces body weight loss of sows during lactation
+- Supports growth performance in piglets and helps reduce body weight loss of sows during lactation

-- Enhances feed conversion in piglets and contributes to higher profitability of pig production
+- Maximizes feed conversion and contributes to higher profitability of pig production

 Fresta® F is effective in overall swine production: Due to its special composition of selected phytogenic components, Fresta® F contributes to an optimized and profitable swine production.
-By increasing piglets’ feed intake and daily gain, Fresta® F supports their development and simultaneously improves feed conversion in piglets.
+By increasing piglets’ feed intake and daily gain, Fresta® F supports their development and simultaneously improves feed conversion.
 Sows benefit from increased feed intake and milk production during lactation which ultimately improves litter performance.